Great designs are made from great design briefs.

 Also keep in mind how complex your request is, the list of deliverables you require, and the time scale before setting a budget.

 9. Contact Information

 Assign someone from your team who will be looking after this project.
 It can be you, your marketing manager, or someone else from your team.

-Remember to mention their name, email address, or a work phone number when you write a design brief.
+Remember to mention their name, email address, or work phone number when you write a design brief.

 This will help improve the communication process between your company and your design agency.